TranXuanAnh930/i-dolly-monolith/README.md

 payment and no-ops.

 **Caching — invalidated on write, not just time-boxed, and validated through the real schema.**
-Redis holds two keys today (`products:list`, `products:store_page`), msgpack-serialized with a 5-minute TTL.
-The TTL alone would eventually self-correct, but a purchase lowering `Product.quantity` used to leave the cached list stale for up to 5 minutes after a real stock change — fixed by having checkout (both the mock-gateway and PayPal paths) explicitly delete both cache keys the moment a payment actually succeeds, gated on the same success condition that gates the stock decrement itself, so a declined or still-pending payment never invalidates a cache that hasn't actually gone stale.
-The store-page cache is built by validating the real response Pydantic model and dumping *that*, rather than hand-typing a second parallel dict shape next to the schema — so a field renamed on the schema fails loudly the next time the cache is written, instead of silently drifting out of sync with what the endpoint's `response_model` actually promises.
+What started as two product-list keys now covers every unauthenticated page-shaped read and every manager/admin settings page: the store grid, events/members/groups grids, venues/idol-colors lookups, and the manager idols/idol-form/groups/events/products/product-form pages plus the management-company list — all msgpack-serialized with a 5-minute TTL, all invalidated on write rather than left to expire.
+The TTL alone would eventually self-correct, but a purchase lowering `Product.quantity`, or a manager editing a group, used to leave the cached page stale for up to 5 minutes after the real change — fixed by having every mutating endpoint explicitly delete the cache key(s) it affects right after its write commits, gated on the same success condition that gates the underlying write itself, so a declined or still-pending write never invalidates a cache that hasn't actually gone stale.
+Two follow-on problems that only show up once caching covers more than one table:
+- **Cross-domain invalidation.** A group's cached page embeds a computed `member_count`; an idol moving into or out of that group changes the count without touching the `groups` table at all.
+  Idol writes invalidate the groups cache too (and vice versa for the members page's group filter) — same reasoning, applied wherever one cached page's numbers depend on another table's rows.
+- **Scoped keys, not one shared key.** The manager products pages are scoped by `company_id` (a manager only ever sees their own company's catalog; an admin sees everything).
+Caching that with one shared key would leak one company's cached page into another's request, or into the admin's unfiltered view — so it's one Redis key per `company_id`, with invalidation clearing every company's key on a write rather than computing which single one a given product write actually touched (`company_id` isn't a column on `Product` itself; it's resolved indirectly through `album_details`/`merch_details`, so knowing exactly which key to clear isn't cheap — clearing all of them is).

+Every cached page is built by validating the real response Pydantic model and dumping *that*, rather than hand-typing a second parallel shape next to the schema — so a field renamed on the schema fails loudly the next time the cache is written, instead of silently drifting out of sync with what the endpoint's `response_model` actually promises.

 ## Tech stack